Lorica segmentata: History

-Forging
+Construction

 The plates in the lorica segmentata armor were made by overlapping ferrous plates that were then riveted to straps made from leather.
 It is unknown what animal was used to make the leather and if it was tanned or tawed.
 The plates were made of soft iron on the inside and rolled mild steel on the outside.
 This made the plates hardened against damage without making them brittle.
-This case hardening was done by packing organic matter tightly around them and heating them in a forge, transferring carbon from the burnt materials into the surface of the metal.
+This case-hardening was done by packing organic matter tightly around them and heating them in a forge, transferring carbon from the burnt materials into the surface of the metal.
 The plates were made from beating out ingots.

 The strips were arranged horizontally on the body, overlapping downwards, and they surrounded the torso in two halves, being fastened at the front and back.
 Additional strips, shoulder guards, breastplates, and backplates were used to protect the upper body and the shoulders.
 The form of the armor allowed it to be stored very compactly, since it was possible to separate it into four sections, each of which would collapse on itself into a compact mass.
 The fitments that closed the various plate sections together (buckles, lobate hinges, hinged straps, tie-hooks, tie-rings, etc.) were made of brass.
 In later variants dating from around 75–80 C.E., the fastenings of the armor were simplified.

 Bronze hinges were removed in favor of simple rivets, belt fastenings used small hooks, and the lowest two girdle plates were replaced by one broad plate.
 The component parts of the lorica segmentata moved in synchronization with the other parts.
 This made the armor more flexible.
 The armor was very long lasting.
-The Kalkriese type of armor lasted 55 years, the Corbridge armor lasted 70 years, and the Newsteadtype lasted 90 years.
+The Kalkriese type of armor lasted 55 years, the Corbridge armor lasted 70 years, and the Newstead type lasted 90 years.